Maria Välivirta Havia, Timo Luukka

 Individual work: User based innovation, solution creation

-Group assignments: Products and market analysis, product specification, product development, go-to-market poanning, solution selling, presentation
+Group assignments: Products and market analysis, product specification, product development, go-to-market planning, solution selling, presentation

-1) Individual reports (breadth and quality of content, facts supporting findings, quality of report)
+1) Individual pre-assignment 1 fail/ 1-5 (breadth and quality of content, facts supporting findings, quality of report) 30% of grade

-2) Team reports - written and oral (background research, breadth and quality of content, facts supporting findings, quality of report)(content, breadth, sources used, documentation of feedback received and action taken based on feedback)
+2) Final team report - fail/ 1-5 written and oral (background research, breadth and quality of content, facts supporting findings, quality of report)(content, breadth, sources used, documentation of feedback received and action taken based on feedback) 70% of grade

 3) Peer evaluations (content, breadth, proposals for the team receiving feedback)

 Engineering and Business

 No alternative ways to pass the course available.